How COVID-19 contributed to an employee uprising at Facebook

 Many are justifiably uncomfortable with the idea of a privileged tech elite openly foisting their principles on the world, even if the alternative is optimizing for outrage.
 Conservative news outlets, which disproportionately benefit from the status quo, are especially vocal about maintaining “neutrality.”
 Playing along has allowed tech companies to avoid uncomfortable questions about governance, accountability, and whose principles our sociotechnical infrastructure should reflect.
 And so even though fewer and fewer people in the Valley believed it, tech leaders maintained a veil of neutrality to hide behind.
 Until COVID-19 hit.

-Overnight the notion of arbitrating truth went from an ethical grey zone to a public health necessity.
+Overnight the notion of arbitrating truth went from an ethical gray zone to a public health necessity.

-Overnight the notion of arbitrating truth went from an ethical grey zone to a public health necessity.
+Overnight the notion of arbitrating truth went from an ethical gray zone to a public health necessity.
 Those familiar with misinformation predicted an unprecedented “infodemic” of life-threatening conspiracy theories and quack health promises and were quickly proven right.
 Tech platforms optimized for showing people what they want to see, “not arbitrating truth,” began fighting a losing battle against conspiracy theories targeting a COVID-19 vaccine still in development.
 The veil of neutrality was lifted.
-Major platforms like Google Search and YouTube attempted to push people toward official resources like the CDC and the WHO while taking stronger stances against health misinformation.
-Employees took increasingly bold, principled stances first on the pandemic, and then on other critical topics such as the integrity of the elections and the movement for Black lives.
+Major platforms such as Google Search and YouTube attempted to push people toward official resources such as the CDC and the WHO while taking stronger stances against health misinformation.
+Employees took increasingly bold, principled stances, first on the pandemic, and then on other critical topics such as the integrity of the elections and the movement for Black lives.

-So when Zuckerberg refused to intervene on Presidential posts that violated his and his company’s principles, the neutrality argument didn’t fly the way it might have a few short months ago.
+So when Zuckerberg refused to intervene on presidential posts that violated his and his company’s principles, the neutrality argument didn’t fly the way it might have a few short months ago.
 Employees walked out and quit.
 CEOs of Twitter and Snap made a point of distancing themselves from his position, emphasizing not their commitment to neutrality, but the principles that their companies stand for.

-Platforms like Facebook, Google, and Twitter are already hotbeds of misinformation about COVID-19, climate change, and the fight against systemic racism.
+Platforms such as Facebook, Google, and Twitter are already hotbeds of misinformation about COVID-19, climate change, and the fight against systemic racism.
 As the infrastructure of public sensemaking, these companies can’t afford to stay neutral on the crises of our time.
 Big Tech’s veil of neutrality is lifting, and that’s a good thing.
 If Zuckerberg loses this fight, and it seems increasingly likely that he will, it will lay bare a set of questions that he’d rather not have explored: questions about why a tiny cohort of billionaires get to dictate the principles that shape our social fabric.

 David Jay is the head of mobilization at the Center for Humane Technology, where he works with tech insiders to transform the industry.